CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

     | /CrowdStrike/Falcon/Cloud | The **BASE URL** from [Generate API Keys](#generate-api-keys). | SecureString |
     | /CrowdStrike/Falcon/ClientID | The **CLIENT ID** from [Generate API Keys](#generate-api-keys). |SecureString |
     | /CrowdStrike/Falcon/ClientSecret | The **SECRET** from [Generate API Keys](#generate-api-keys). | SecureString |
     > **Note:** These are the default parameter names the distributor package looks for.
-You can use any parameter name you want as long as you override the default values when creating the assocation in the next step.
+You can use any parameter name you want as long as you override the default values when creating the association in the next step.

 </p>
 </details>